tencent cloud

 echo "Hello Server" | nc -w 1 -u <IP/DOMAIN> <PORT>

-Here, IP/Domain refers to the IP or domain of your fourth-layer proxy instance, which you can view in the EdgeOne console.
-Port refers to the forward port configured for the rule in Step 1.
+Here, IP/Domain indicates the access IP or domain name of your L4 proxy instance.
+You can view the corresponding information of the L4 proxy instance in the EdgeOne console.
+Port indicates the forwarding port configured for the rule in Step 1.

 Related References